alamhanz/datakoen/README.md

 ## Setup Environment

-Using `virtualenv` to setup the environment
+Using `virtualenv` to setup the environment.
+It is better use Python 3.8.8 to run the application.

 ```
 pip install virtualenv